TheOdinProject/curriculum/nodeJS/express/environment_variables.md

 When you run your code, your code runs in an individual environment.
 Run your code on a different machine?
 Different environment.
 Host your website somewhere like Netlify or Vercel?
 Different environment to your machine.
 Each environment is a unique collection of tools and configurations.

-You will have certainly written many functions with parameters that, each time you call them, you pass in different arguments.
-Depending on those arguments, the outcome may differ.
+You will have certainly written many functions that you've called multiple times with different arguments.
+The function may behave differently or return a different value depending on those arguments.
 Just like with function parameters, your applications themselves can make use of **environment variables**.
-When you run your code, you can pass in values to those environment variables, and you can pass in different values in different environments as necessary.
+When you run your code, you can pass in values to those environment variables, and different environments can be given different values.

 ### Lesson overview